jleeuwes/home-assistant-android-google-free/README.md

 # House Automator Comrade App for Android

-_Unofficial fork of the Home Assistant companion app without Google services._
+_Unofficial fork of the Home Assistant companion app that doesn't depend on Google services or other non-free network services._

 Home Assistant and the companion app are awesome, but they require proprietary services that are not available